rakutentech/go-nozzle/README.md

 `go-nozzle` is a library for Go (golang) for building [CloudFoundry(CF) nozzle](https://docs.cloudfoundry.org/loggregator/architecture.html#nozzles).
 Nozzle is a program which consume data from the Loggregator Firehose and then select, buffer, and transform data, and forward it to other applications, components like [Apache Kafka](http://kafka.apache.org/) or external services like [Data Dog](https://www.datadoghq.com/).

+This library provides the following things.

+- Gets the access token for firehose from UAA
+- Connects firehose and consume logs
+- Detects slow consumer alert.

 ## Install

 To install, use `go get`: